tcheukueppo/seg-fault/README.md

 For `a`, `*a = 'a'` causes a segmentation fault as it tries to write into an invalid memory location since `NULL` is basically just `0x0`.

-For `b`, `*b = 'b'` write `'b'` into an arbitrary memory location pointed by `b` and this doesn't necessarily caused a segmentation fault but leads to undefined results or crashes.
+For `b`, `*b = 'b'` writes `'b'` into an arbitrary memory location pointed by `b` and this doesn't necessarily report a segmentation fault but leads to undefined results or crashes.

 ## Freeing An Object Twice